pinapelz/blog.pinapelz.com/src/content/blog/ffxiv-frontline-bonus.md

 For the buff to begin, `consecutiveThirds` must equal `2`.

-For everytime you place 3rd in a Frontline match, this counter will increase by `1`.
+For every time you place 3rd in a Frontline match, this counter will increase by `1`.
 Placing 2nd **DOES NOT** reset the counter, but placing 3rd **will reset the counter**.

 This means that when `consecutiveThirds = 1`, you can place 2nd n-times and not have this counter reset.